benzookapi/shopify-subscription-sample-app/README.md

+# Overview
+A Runnable Sample Subscrition app based on [Shopify developer document](https://shopify.dev/docs/apps/selling-strategies/subscriptions/modeling).

+This app is cloned and modified from [this sample](https://github.com/benzookapi/shopify-barebone-app-sample).

 # How to run
 1. Add the following environmental variables locally or in cloud platforms like Render / Heroku / Fly, etc.
 ```